-Things to do: When you are staying in the country there are always out-door activities that you can do for either cheap or free.
-Go hiking into the mountains, have a picnic on the side of a lake, hire a bike and pretend that you are competing in the Tour De France or just stroll from hamlet to hamlet stopping off at fromage stalls along the way.
-For a slight cost there are plenty of activities in the area as well – from historical castles and walled towns to adventure parks and archeological digs.
+Things to do: When you are staying in the country there are always outdoor activities that you can do for either cheap or free.
+Go hiking into the mountains, have a picnic on the side of a lake, hire a bike and pretend that you are competing in the Tour De France or just stroll from hamlet to hamlet stopping off at Fromage stalls along the way.
+For a slight cost, there are plenty of activities in the area as well – from historical castles and walled towns to adventure parks and archaeological digs.
 The best part is that because you are away from the big cities and big tourist attractions the cost of these activities isn’t what you pay in Paris.
 Most range from between 5-15 Euros depending on the activity.

 Looking at the overall picture of costs

 Looking at the above table you can see that even if you were to go and stay in the South of France on your own for a week you could do it under the expected “backpackers” daily budget of 70-100 Euros a day.
 If you went with one other person the costs become a lot more reasonable – and if you have 3 friends to go with you… well then it’s super cheap.